Toxic Epidermal Necrolysis in Children

 There is no known way to prevent the condition.
 But a child who has had the disease

-must avoid all possible triggers.
-A future episode of the condition may be fatal.
+must stay away from all possible triggers.
+A future episode of the condition may be

-Your child needs to avoid not only the medicine that triggered the disease, but medicines
+fatal.
+Your child needs to stay away from not only the medicine that triggered the

-in the same class.
-Talk with your child’s healthcare provider about which medicines
+disease, but medicines in the same class.
+Talk with your child’s healthcare provider

 When should I call my child's healthcare provider?